zzulueta/mslearn-ai-agents/Instructions/07-use-agent-tools-with-mcp.md

    from azure.ai.agents.models import FunctionTool, MessageRole, ListSortOrder from azure.identity import DefaultAzureCredential
     ```

+1. Find the comment **Start the MCP server** and add the following code:

+    ```python
+   # Start the MCP server
+   stdio_transport = await exit_stack.enter_async_context(stdio_client(server_params))
+   stdio, write = stdio_transport
+    ```

+    In a standard production setup, the server would run separately from the client.
+But for the sake of this lab, the client is responsible for starting the server using standard input/output transport.
+This creates a lightweight communication channel between the two components and simplifies the local development setup.

+1. Find the comment **Create an MCP client session** and add the following code:

+    ```python
+   # Create an MCP client session
+   session = await exit_stack.enter_async_context(ClientSession(stdio, write))
+   await session.initialize()
+    ```

+    This creates a new client session using the input and output streams from the previous step.
+Calling `session.initialize` prepares the session to discover and call tools that are registered on the MCP server.

+1. Under the comment **List available tools**, add the following code to verify that the client has connected to the server:

+    ```python
+   # List available tools
+   response = await session.list_tools()
+   tools = response.tools
+   print("\nConnected to server with tools:", [tool.name for tool in tools])
+    ```

+    Now your client session is ready for use with your Azure AI Agent.

+### Connect the MCP tools to your agent

+In this task, you'll prepare the AI agent, accept user prompts, and invoke the function tools.

 1. Find the comment **Connect to the agents client** and add the following code to connect to the Azure AI project using the current Azure credentials.